Thursday, May 31, 2012

 The use of re-enactments was useful in telling the story of the war and portraying the various battles.
 The documentary is filled with much interesting trivia such as what happened to the painting of George Washington in the White House prior to the burning, the use of Tecumseh as a hero by the American military, and how freed black slaves were accepted into the British army.
 Although this documentary is almost two hours in length, it is well worth the time for history buffs and anyone wishing to know more about this little known, but very important event in Canadian and North American history.

-For an introduction to the War of 1812 and its causes, check out the War of 1812 website (www.warof1812.ca) This website has links to just about everything you might want to know about the war including battles, weapons, regiments, treaties, biographies, video and sound clips and re-enactments.
+For an introduction to the War of 1812 and its causes, check out the War of 1812 website, (www.warof1812.ca) This website has links to just about everything about the war including battles, weapons, regiments, treaties, biographies, video and sound clips and re-enactments.

 Friday, May 25, 2012